 Male Infertility Diagnosis:

 Physical examination: The male infertility specialist examines the patient thoroughly.
 A detailed history regarding exposure to drugs, family history of any genetic disorder, history of radiation exposure is taken.
 The presence of varicocele can be checked.

 Sperm analysis: the patient is instructed to obtain a sperm specimen by the process of masturbation.
 The sample is checked for the presence of sperms.
-Their count, their shape and size and motility is checked.
+Their count, shape and size, and motility are checked.
 The problem in any of the factors may result in infertility.

 Blood tests: various blood tests are conducted to check for the levels of sex hormones in the body which are essential for the growth of sperms.

 Sonography: sonography of the scrotum is conducted.
 It is useful in diagnosing the presence of abnormal growth of the testis or any obstruction in the path of the sperms.

-Biopsy of the testis: a piece of the testis is removed and examined under microspore to check for the presence of sperm.
+Biopsy of the testis: a piece of the testis is removed and examined under a microspore to check for the presence of sperm.

 Male Infertility treatment by Infertility Specialist

 Varicocele is the most common surgically treatable cause of male infertility.
 Surgical reduction of varicocele may result in an increased probability of conception.

 Successful treatment of the infections of the scrotum will result in an increase in the number of healthy sperm production.

 Some medications are used which increase the rate of formation of the sperms in the testis.
 These are given to males who have a decreased sperm count.

 Hormones may also be helpful in increasing the number of sperms as well as their quality.

 Sperm retrieval techniques:

-If there is a problem with sperm transport, then the sperms can be extracted from the testis with the procedure like TESA/MESA/PESA.
+If there is a problem with sperm transport, then the sperms can be extracted from the testis with a procedure like TESA/MESA/PESA.

 IVF treatment in IVF Centres:

 They are very useful if all the other methods fail procedures such as ICSI i.e. intracytoplasmic sperm injection can be used to fertilize the ovum and result in a conceptus.